 Overview

-The route uses multiple sections of forest roads and crosses many walking trails.
-You should expect to encounter vehicles and other forest users at any time.
-In general, the trail is exposed on the upper slopes and can be very windy in poor weather.
+The route uses multiple sections of public road, forest roads and crosses many walking trails.
+Riders should obey the rules of the road and expect to encounter vehicles and other forest users at any time.
+In general, the trails are exposed on the upper slopes and can be very windy in poor weather.
 Please make sure your mountain bike is in good working order and that you have an appropriate level of fitness and skill level to undertake these trails.
-All riders should be appropriately dressed and wear a helmet at all times.
+All riders should be appropriately dressed, use a suitable mountain bike and wear a helmet at all times.
 Please ride with consideration for other forest users and control your speed.

 There are more MTB trails open on the Laois side of Slieve Blooms, centred at Baunreagh.
 Click here for details Laois trails